Patrick-Gourdet/TaxDemo/README.md

 <a name='assembly'></a>
 :octocat:
-# The tax calculated may not be accurate as it uses the combined tax field and does not have access to the nexus
+# The tax calculated may not be accurate as it uses the combined tax and does not have access to the nexus
 ### Possibly could build a database with all the state to state regulations to create the Nexus lookup table.
 ### Documentation has index for lookup should a need arise...
 # Auth